 Nearly half of all types of fish sold in Los Angeles sushi restaurants may be mislabeled, despite tougher laws and increased media scrutiny in recent years, a new study by Loyola Marymount University and UCLA researchers has found.

-The wide-ranging study of seafood samples collected over a four-year period raises new questions about the efficacy of laws intended to stem seafood fraud, such as when a fish of one variety or even a different species is labeled as a more popular fish to circumvent environmental regulations or to meet market demands.
+The wide-ranging study of seafood samples collected over a four-year period raises new questions about the efficacy of laws intended to stem seafood fraud, such as when a fish of one variety or even a different species is labeled as a more popular fish to circumvent environmental regulations or meet market demands.

-The study found that all of the restaurants served at least one mislabeled fish over that time period, and that all fish types were mislabeled at least once, with the exception of bluefin tuna.
+The study found that all of the targeted restaurants served at least one mislabeled fish over that time period, and that all fish types were mislabeled at least once, with the exception of bluefin tuna.
 Incredibly, every single fish sold as red snapper or halibut was actually a different fish.

 Such mislabeling can significantly impact public health, the study said.
 The use of the wrong tuna variety in canned “light tuna” could lead to pregnant women consuming dangerous amounts of mercury, for instance.
 In 2007, pufferfish that was sold as monkfish led to hospitalization of consumers in three states.